Root Canal at our Millcreek Dentist Office.

 If you think you may need a root canal, it may seem a little bit scary and expensive.
 Don’t worry, we are here to help!
 At Four Seasons Dental in Millcreek, UT, we specialize in providing quick, caring, affordable and pain-free root canals.

 Root Canal refers to the restoration of teeth that have sustained damage which cannot be repaired with the help of normal fillings.
 This damage generally extends beyond the crown portion, and into the pulp, thus affecting the root of the tooth.
-Root canals may be indicated in cases of:

 During an RCT, the dentist first administers local anesthesia near the tooth to eliminate chances of pain and discomfort during the procedure.
 Next, the cavity is removed using a high speed bur fitted on to a mechanical hand-piece.
 Once the cavity has been properly removed, access into the root chambers is gained.
 The pulp is then removed carefully in a step called ‘Cleaning and Shaping’ performed with the help of specialized endodontic files.
 The canals are then irrigated and filling with a material known as Gutta Percha.
 The crown portion is rebuilt to match its original anatomy using strong restorative materials.
 Once the crown has been built, an impression of the tooth is recorded and a crown is fabricate to be fitted atop the restored tooth.
 The crown holds critical importance in the procedure as it protects the tooth from further damage and restores its functionality in the oral cavity.

 How do I Know if I Need a Root Canal?